Living Between The Digital and Analog Worlds – An Interview With The Artist Enrique Radigales

-Another feature of idealword.org was that the entire content on the display could be printed for free as a DIN-A formats.
+Another feature of idealword.org was that the entire content on the display could be printed for free in a DIN-A format.
 At that time I was heavily influenced by the flow of the free movement of knowledge, such as the Copyleft, and later by Creative Commons licenses.
 That allowed idealword.org drawings to be published on digital platforms as well as in print publications.

-TA: A part of your work reminds me ideas that I heard from Douglas Rushkoff – that we use technology without understanding it – that many of us are digitally literacy.
+TA: A part of your work reminds me of ideas that I heard from Douglas Rushkoff – that we use technology without understanding it – that many of us are digital literacy.
 What do you think about that?

 ER: I think that in just a few years we have been forcibly “educated” by the technology industry, which does not mean that we are digitally literate.
 We have suffered a digital transformation, passing from the ergonomic mouse and graphical interfaces to managing our lives through multiple touch screens.

 I think that one of the errors about digital literacy is to think that free internet access around the world is a moral obligation.
 Digital literacy brings extraordinary knowledge – there is no doubt about it – but it also creates an economic virus that mainly favors the more developed countries.